migtools/oadp-capstone/README.md

 ![](images/CassandraOpenshift.png "Cassandra Example")

-Output should also have the looking when running the command `oc get all -n cassandra-stateful`:
+The output should also have the following when running the command `oc get all -n cassandra-stateful`:
 ```
 pod/cassandra-0   1/1     Running   0          6d1h
 pod/cassandra-1   1/1     Running   0          6d1h